gorohoroh/gorohoroh-wordpress-plugins/wc-admin-sales-by-country/tutorial/tutorial-sales_by_country.md

     ```

 Let's take a closer look at the `SummaryList` component:
-* Note how it doesn't receive `SummaryNumber` components as immediate children; rather, it receives a function that returns an array of `SummaryNumber` components.
+* Note how it doesn't receive `SummaryNumber` components as immediate children; instead, it receives a function that returns an array of `SummaryNumber` components.
-* Each `SummaryNumber` component has 3 props.
+* Each `SummaryNumber` component has 3 props:
     * The `key` prop provides a stable identity for each `SummaryNumber`.
 This is important because under the hood, a `SummaryNumber` is a list item, and list items in React [must have unique keys](https://reactjs.org/docs/lists-and-keys.html#keys).
-* In the first `SummaryNumber` component, value is formatted with the `render()` method of the `Currency` class that we have instantiated in the constructor.
+    * In the first `SummaryNumber` component, `value` is formatted with the `render()` method of the `Currency` class that we have instantiated in the constructor.
 This method makes sure to use the right currency symbol and decimal separator for whatever currency is set as the default in WooCommerce.
     * Labels are wrapped in an internationalization method call, which makes it easy to localize our extension to different languages if necessary.
-* To read more about `SummaryList`, `SummaryNumber` and `SummaryListPlaceholder`, [see the docs](https://woocommerce.github.io/woocommerce-admin/#/components/packages/summary/README).
+* To read more about `SummaryList`, `SummaryNumber` and `SummaryListPlaceholder`, [see WooCommerce Admin developer docs](https://woocommerce.github.io/woocommerce-admin/#/components/packages/summary/README).

 What if we hit refresh in our browser right now?
 Let's see:

 ![Summary list with mock data](img/date_range_and_summary_list.png)

 Looks slick, doesn't it?
-It feels consistent with other analytics reports, and the total sales number is formatted properly!
+It feels consistent with other analytics reports, and the total sales number is formatted properly.
 It does have a few N/A's here and there, and that's because we don't provide data for a previous period to compare the current date range with.
-In fact, we won't be adding support for previous periods in this tutorial, so let's just make sure these N/As feel right at home.
+In fact, we won't be adding support for previous periods in this tutorial, so let's just make sure these N/A's feel right at home.

 ### Adding a table view

 So far our extension only displays totals for countries, orders and sales.
 Let's now create a table that will display per-country sales performance.

-To do this, we'll use [TableCard](https://woocommerce.github.io/woocommerce-admin/#/components/packages/table/README), a component that is shipped as part of the `@woocommerce/components` library and is very similar to what WooCommerce uses in its out-of-the-box analytics reports.
+To do this, we'll use [`TableCard`](https://woocommerce.github.io/woocommerce-admin/#/components/packages/table/README), a component that is shipped as part of the `@woocommerce/components` library and is very similar to what WooCommerce uses in its out-of-the-box analytics reports.
 It combines a table, a table summary row to display totals, and a pagination control.
 We won't be using pagination, but otherwise `TableCard` is exactly what we need for tabular data presentation.

 #### Creating a custom component to prepare table data